ViibeoAutomation

 What happens if TikTok changes its algorithm?

-Autopilot systems adapt the same way manual posters do — by shifting content strategy based on what performs.
-The advantage of autopilot is that you can pivot faster: change your content prompt and all future videos reflect the new direction immediately, without having to manually produce a new batch.
+Autopilot systems adapt the same way manual posters do: by shifting content strategy based on what performs.
+The advantage is speed.
+Change your content prompt and future videos reflect the new direction without manually producing a new batch.

 Can I auto-post TikTok without a following?